 Committee meetings must be scheduled at least once a year, and as the student progresses through the program (for preliminary exams, etc.), they may take place more than once a year.
-The Advisory Committee supports the mentor in the training and testing of the student's competency to first become a PhD candidate and then obtain a PhD.
-The committee meetings are a necessary part of a student's PhD training.

 The student should be prepared for each meeting by rehearsing the presentation before the meeting and by bringing all necessary forms.
 The student is responsible for filling in (typed) and printing out a hard copy of the "Record of Graduate Student Committee Form" to the committee to be completed following the meeting.
 Additional forms may be necessary at each meeting, and the student is responsible for printing them and obtaining the signatures.
-All signed forms must be returned to the OGA for filing.
+All signed forms must be returned to the Program Coordinator for filing.
 The forms are available through the checklist below and on eLC.
 A guide to plan and conduct committee meetings is available for all students in the program on the eLC website.